 Fortunately, there are many out there, and they cover a wide variety of topics (social influence, marketing, persuasion, social constructs, etc.) and all of them are very approachable: these aren’t boring science papers, they were written for the typical person interested in psychology.

-As an aid to you in your journey, I’ve prepared this extensive list of the 50 best social psychology books out there, free of charge.
+As an aid to you in your journey, I’ve prepared this extensive list of 50 solid social psychology books to add to your bookshelf.

 The Importance of Reading